sebastiankirsch/how-to-publish-to-central/README.md

 > [!IMPORTANT]
 > If you didn't do so yet, adapt the `<groupId>` of your artifact accordingly.
 > You might use `io.github.your-username` or subgroups like `io.github.your-username.foo`.
-> Consider renaming the java package names accordingly.
+> Consider renaming the package names accordingly.

 #### Configure Maven settings
 For the artifact publishing, Maven needs access to your credentials.